ENLIGHTENING THE PHYSICAL WORLD: INVESTIGATING MATTER WITH BERKELEY AND THE DIRECT PATH

 This illustrates part of Berkeley’s argument that his philosophy makes the world immediate (what nonduality would call “direct”) for us.
 If we were to believe, like Hylas, that the true world is made of unthinking, inert substance that can’t be seen, then we would end up feeling separated from it.
 This sense of separation is inherent in what Philonous calls “skepticism.”

-through heaven knows what trick of their thought, claimed either to believe nothing at all or to believe the most extravagant things in the world.
+Hyl: I was considering the odd fate of those men who have in all ages, through a desire to mark themselves off from the common people or through heaven knows what trick of their thought, claimed either to believe nothing at all or to believe the most extravagant things in the world.
 This wouldn’t matter so much if their paradoxes and scepticism didn’t bring consequences that are bad for mankind in general.

 This early part of the dialogue establishes a motive for our looking into Berkeley’s ideas.
 Why should we be interested in them?
 He positions his philosophy as an antidote to skepticism (Berkeley and Jonathan Bennett spell it the British way, “scepticism”).